 An increasing number of clients tested at a Dutch STI clinic for a sexually transmitted infection (STI) is diagnosed with gonorrhoea, syphilis and chlamydia.
 Gonorrhoea and syphilis are most common in men who have sex with men (MSM).
 In women and heterosexual men, chlamydia is the most common STI.
-This emerges from the RIVM report ‘Sexually transmitted infections, including HIV, in the Netherlands in 2016’.
+This emerges from the RIVMNational Institute for Public Health and the Environment report ‘Sexually transmitted infections, including HIV, in the Netherlands in 2016’.
 GPs have also reported an increase of the number of diagnosed cases of chlamydia and gonorrhoea.

 In 2016, a total of 143,139 consultations were registered at the STI clinics, an increase of 5 percent compared to 2015.
 The percentage of people who were diagnosed with an STI has also risen, from 17,2 to 18,4 percent.
 One possible reason for this increase is that more people are being tested that belong to high-risk groups.

 The number of diagnosed cases of gonorrhoea and syphilis is steadily rising.
 This increase is mainly caused by an increase in the number of diagnoses in MSM.
 The number of gonorrhoea diagnoses at the STI clinics has risen in the past year with 13 percent, to 6,092 infections.
 The number of syphilis diagnoses increased by 30 percent compared to 2015, totalling 1,223 infections.
 GPs also reported an increase in the number of diagnoses of gonorrhoea in men.
 In 2015 there was an increase of 20 percent compared to the previous year (figures from 2016 are not yet available).